 a.
 Gonzalo HUESCA – was a lawyer, known as a “Licenciado” (a title given to lawyers).
 My father recalls meeting him in Veracruz in about 1933 or 1935.
 Gonzalo would have been 40 or 50 at the time.

 b.
-Agustin HUESCA – was born in about 1881, in the town of Jalapa Enriquez, Veracruz (state), Mexico.
+Agustín HUESCA – was born in about 1881, in Jalapa Enriquez, Veracruz (state), Mexico.
 He was an architect who married Dolores CORTES (daughter of Antonio ROCHA and Francisca CORTES BAZURTO, born September 30, 1885) in 1913, in Jalapa Enriquez, Veracruz, Mexico.
-They had two sons, Agustin and Enrique.
-Agustin Huesca died on February 11, 1964, at age 83.
+They had two sons, Agustín and Enrique.
+Agustín Huesca died on February 11, 1964, at age 83.

 c.
-Delfina HUESCA – was born Mach 4, 1888, in Jalapa, Veracruz; married an engineer, Lorenzo YANEZ.
-Lorenzo’s great-great grand-daughter, Luciana Toledo, recalls that he was “an engineer of the road constructions in the state of Veracruz.
+Delfina HUESCA – was born March 4, 1888, in Jalapa, Veracruz; married an engineer, Lorenzo YANEZ.
+Lorenzo’s great-great-granddaughter, Luciana Toledo, recalls that he was “an engineer of the road constructions in the state of Veracruz.
 In the small town of Cardel, Veracruz, one of the main streets is named after him.”

 Lorenzo and Delfina had four children, a son, Lorenzo Alfonso, nicknamed “Pocho,” born August 26, 1917; and three daughters, Clara Elena, born in about 1920; Delfina; Ana María.
 My father, who was two years older than Alfonso, told me he was burned badly in the kitchen while he was very young.
 A 1948 United States Border Crossing card, issued in Nogales, Arizona, notes that Alfonso was born in Hermosillo, Sonora.
 It identifies him as being 30 years old and married, with burn scars on his face and hands.
 Employed as a federal employee for what may have been the national highway agency, he was traveling on business and pleasure.